"Building a strong cultural connection with our Young, Black, and Suburban Kids”

 Young, Black, and Suburban Kids is an established non-profit and public charitable organization dedicated to connecting and teaching young, Black, and suburban kids of North Texas to be inspired, empowered, and able to embrace their culture for a better future.

 We teach children about their rich history and those of different cultures, which helps them become more socially active, an essential part of a child's development.
 Here at Y.B.S.
 Kids, your child will gain further knowledge, individual strength, perseverance, and the ability to embrace their own identity.
-Teaching cultural diversity builds character and enables our children to believe and value the things that make them exceptional, confident, and proud.
+Teaching children about other cultures and their own builds character and enables our children to believe and value the things that make them exceptional, confident, and proud.

 In 2019, our nonprofit organization decided it was time for our young children in suburban communities to hear and discover their rich heritage.
 In today's society, our children are missing the essence of culture and unity, so it is more important than ever to educate our children through diversity, and that is why we ultimately decided to launch

 Y.B.S.
 Kids provide FREE programs and initiatives outside the classroom for students in grades 3-12, teaching